cnnsilveira/php-login/README.md

 ### If you're cloning it:

 Create a "users" table with "id", "username" and "password" columns in your database.
-Then, configure 'change-this.php'.
+Then, configure the ```config/change-this.php``` file.

 ##